nandshiv/Hotel-Management-System/README.md

 <!-- Brief -->
 <p align="center">
-Welcome to <b>The Wild Oasis</b>!
+Welcome to <b>Hotel Management System</b>!
 This is the customer version of the <a href="https://github.com/CodeWithAlamin/The-Wild-Oasis">hotel management</a> web app, where users can view and book cabins based on availability, manage their bookings, and update their profiles.
 This project was a great learning experience for me as I explored Next.js, Auth.js (NextAuth), and many other advanced techniques.
 </p>

 <!-- Screenshot -->